VANDERMEER

 Edible Qualities

-Leaf Celery is an annual vegetable plant that is commonly grown for its edible qualities.
+Leaf Celery is an annual vegetable plant that is typically grown for its edible qualities.
 The fragrant lobed pinnately compound green leaves are typically harvested when mature.
 The leaves have a distinctive taste.

 The leaves are most often used in the following ways: